optevo/devbox/README.md

 I welcome contributors!
 As I've mentioned, each tool or language will only have ever one configuration - the one I like the most.
 I'm happy to discuss how a specific tool or language is best configured and if I like it, I'll inlcude it.
 If not, you can always fork! :)

 # Base Setup

-To setup a clean, minimal install of Debian stable (presumably running in a virtual machine), login as root and execute:
+**WARNING** This is intended to be run on a clean, minimal install of Debian stable (presumably running in a virtual machine).

+Login as root and execute:

 ```
+# WARNING: only run on a fresh, minimal install of Debian 11
 apt install -y wget
 wget -O - https://raw.githubusercontent.com/optevo/devbox/main/setup.sh | sh